mikaelvesavuori/gitmetrix/README.md

 ## Ideas for improvements

 - "Direct parser", for straight API calls rather than using webhooks?
-- Replace dates (`20221030`) with some type of normalized Unix timestamp?
+- Replace dates (`20221030`) with some type of normalized Unix timestamp such as used by Dorametrix
 - Get a dynamic response ("sliding window"): `{BASE_URL}/GetMetrics?repo=myservice&last=7`
 - "Coding time metric", measuring the time between an initial commit and when a PR is ready to review?
 - Integration and system tests?